Coronavirus COVID-19 and the Child Enrichment Center

 Thank you for your understanding and support as we navigate this together.

 March 12, 2020: Thank you for trusting us with your child(ren), our top priority is the keep the center open and the children healthy.
 With the change of events each day we want to inform you of what is happening and what our protocol is during this time of uncertainty.

 COVID-19: We want to inform you of our plan of action is should we continue to see more cases confirmed and need to take further action such as close the center.
 We are following the updates and following any recommendations that are being issued by the Cleveland Department of Public Health, Cuyahoga County Board of Health, and Ohio Department of Job and Families.

 EFFECTIVE IMMEDIATELY: Students will be screened at their arrival.
-Staff will take your child(ren) temperature if warranted at the door as they arrive.
+Staff will take your child(ren)’s temperature if warranted at the door as they arrive.

-- Any sign of a temperature 100 F or greater will be sent home.
+- Any child with a sign of a temperature 100 F or greater will be sent home.